 How to Treat a Guppy That Has Turned White?

 If your guppy has turned white, don’t be so quick to panic.
 There are ways to treat it.
-Though, the steps you take will depend on the cause of the transformation in your guppy’s colors.
+However, the steps you take will depend on the cause of the transformation in your guppy’s colors.
 For instance:

 1. Tail and Fin Rot